avnersender/fellow-ai-mcp/README.md

 - `FELLOW_SUBDOMAIN` – the workspace subdomain (e.g. `acme` for `https://acme.fellow.app`)
 - `FELLOW_API_KEY` – the API key generated from Fellow → User Settings → Developer Tools

-You can export them in your shell, add them to `.env.local` (ignored by git), or configure them directly in your MCP client.
+Env-vars are configured  directly in your MCP client (see below).

 ## Build & Run